olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 ...
 ```

+Note that no explicit typing is necessary (but possible) since OCaml is fully [type-inferred](https://en.wikipedia.org/wiki/Type_inference).

 ## Websockets

-You probably already know what websockets are, but just to recap (from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)), it's
+You probably already know what websockets are, but just to recap (from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)), it's:

 > a technology that makes it possible to open a two-way interactive communication session between the user's browser and a server,